chunatech/daaru/README.md

 ## Description

 cWeed is a browser automation and testing tool, with a focus on ease of use and extensibility.
+It functions as a wrapper around canopy that includes file watching, results publishing and logging.

 cWeed is built using:
 - [Dotnet](https://dotnet.microsoft.com/en-us/download/dotnet)